Can You Use a Pool Without a Filter? Risks & Alternatives

 - Test every 2-4 hours using accurate test strips or liquid reagents

-- Keep pH between 7.2-7.4 for maximum chlorine effectiveness
+- Keep pH between 7.4-7.6 for comfort and to protect surfaces

 - Add appropriate amount of calcium hypochlorite per manufacturer specifications if using cal-hypo shock